reuters-graphics/bluprint/README.md

 `context` is an object of any additional context to pass to your templates.

-Remember, any answers to previous [prompt](#prompt) actions is also available as context to your templates.
+Remember, any answers to previous [prompt](#prompt) actions are also available as context to your templates.
+See the docs on [mustache](https://mustache.github.io/) and [EJS](https://ejs.co/) for more information on using their templating syntax in your files.

 ## Developing actions